Posted on 16 Comments

 Upcoming Tests

-Here is a list of other servos which seem to work great on DLG models but we haven’t run any tests with them.
+Here is a list of other servos that seem to work great on DLG models but we haven’t run any tests with them.

 Did we miss anything?